-- (a) Protection of vulnerable persons (including, without prejudice to the generality, children and young persons); - (b) Protection of the Public from the inclusion in Media Services of defamatory, discriminatory, offensive or harmful material; - (c) Ensuring accuracy and impartiality in the delivery of factual material, and clear differentiation between material delivered as fact and that delivered as opinion or commentary; - (d) Preventing the inclusion of advertising which is misleading, harmful or offensive; - (e) Preventing the use of techniques which exploit the possibility of conveying a message to the Public, or of otherwise influencing members of the Public, without their being aware, or fully aware, of what has occurred; - (f) Ensuring compliance with any international obligations of St. Helena relating to Media Services; - (g) Protection of Public safety, Public health, Public order and Public morality.
+- (a) protection of vulnerable persons (including, without limiting that objective, children and young persons); - (b) protection of the public from the inclusion in media services of defamatory, discriminatory, offensive or harmful material; - (c) ensuring accuracy and impartiality in the delivery of factual material, and clear differentiation between material delivered as fact and that delivered as opinion or commentary; - (d) preventing the inclusion of advertising which is misleading, harmful or offensive; - (e) preventing the use of techniques which exploit the possibility of conveying a message to the public, or of otherwise influencing members of the public, without their being aware, or fully aware, of what has occurred; - (f) ensuring compliance with any international obligations of St Helena relating to media services; - (g) protection of public safety, public health, public order and public morality.

-In applying the regulatory objectives, the Commission shall have regard to the constitutional rights to freedom of opinion and of expression, but shall ensure by the Code and the way it is administered that due regard is also had to the protection of the reputations, rights and freedoms of other persons, or the private lives of persons concerned in legal proceedings or proceedings before any other tribunal or authority, preventing the disclosure of information received in confidence, maintaining the authority and independence of the courts, or regulating telephony, posts, telegraphy, electronic communications, broadcasting or Public shows and to the rights to freedom of conscience, privacy, and freedom from discrimination.
+In applying the regulatory objectives, the Commission must have regard to the constitutional rights to freedom of opinion and of expression, but must ensure by the Code and the way it is administered that due regard is also had to:

+- (i) the protection of the reputation, rights and freedoms of other persons, and the private lives of persons concerned in legal proceedings or proceedings before any other tribunal or authority; - (ii) preventing the disclosure of information received in confidence, maintaining the authority and independence of the courts, and regulating telephony, posts, telegraphy, electronic communications, broadcasting and public shows in accordance with the rights to freedom of conscience, privacy, and freedom from discrimination.